Meet the Team

 Casey

+Casey is thrilled to be on TPAC staff for her second year!
 Born and raised in Sudbury, MA, Casey got her theater start right here, at The Performing Arts Connection, where she studied under Samm, JB, and countless other fabulous instructors from 2007-2020, when she graduated from high school and headed to Williams College in the Berkshires.
-While at TPAC, Casey studied Musical Theatre, took voice lessons, danced on the Eclipse Dance Team, performed in multiple youth and community theater musicals, and was a longtime member of The Friends of Broadway.
+While at TPAC, Casey studied Musical Theater, took voice lessons, danced on the Eclipse Dance Team, performed in multiple youth and community theater musicals, and was a longtime member of The Friends of Broadway.
 While working towards her Bachelor of Arts in Theatre and Psychology from Williams, Casey led the nation’s oldest continuously running student theatre organization, Cap&Bells, serving as both General Manager and Co-Artistic Director over the past 3 years.
 She performed on the Contemporary Dance team for 2 years and then transitioned to being a TA under Artist-in-Residence Erica Dankmeyer, former member of the Martha Graham company.
 Casey continued to perform and some favorite roles include Cathy Hiatt (The Last Five Years), Molly Aster (Peter and the Starcatcher), and Ashlee (Dance Nation).
-Having graduated this past June, Casey is thrilled to be returning to TPAC as a member of the faculty, teaching dance classes while pursuing a Master’s in Social Work at Boston College.
-She can’t wait to share Season 18 with the TPAC team, as well as the amazing families and students!
+After graduating from Williams in June 2024, Casey returned to TPAC as a member of the faculty, and is now in her final year of her Master’s in Social Work at Boston College, set to graduate in May 2026!

 Dance